 Come on out and join us for food, dancing, shopping, performances, river activities, and more.
 This years events include “Mermaids in Marshall” (June 6), “Bike-A-Licious” (July 11), and “Dog Daze” (August 1), and “Drovers’ Road” (September 5).
 Lots of fun things to do for the whole family.
 Stores and restaurants stay open late and the evening is capped off with live music.

-2nd and 4th Saturdays from April through October in Marshall, NC
+Every other Saturday from April through October in Marshall, NC

 Bluff Mountain Festival